 By March, the coronavirus had swept into the world, the nation and Central Texas, drastically changing the way people work, shop, eat and live.
-It ushered in changes to the Copperas Cove area that will likely leave lasting impacts to the local landscape.
+It ushered in changes to the Killeen-Fort Hood area that will likely leave lasting impacts to the local landscape.
 It impacted everyone.

-While COVID-19 and the utility rate discussion dominated many of the headlines in Copperas Cove this year, there was a lot of other big news — from homicides to leadership changes.
+While COVID-19 and Guillen’s case dominated many of the headlines in the Herald this year, there was a lot of other big news — from elections to homicides.

-Here is a look at the top stories the Herald covered in Copperas Cove in 2020:
+Here is a look at the top stories the Herald covered in 2020:

-On March 13, Coryell County Judge Roger Miller issued a disaster declaration.
+Coryell County Judge Roger Miller issued a disaster declaration on March 13.

-As the coronavirus pandemic began in March, it also had a profound impact on shopping.
-Everyday items such as toilet paper, paper towels and cleaning products became harder to find.
+As the coronavirus pandemic began in March, everyday items such as toilet paper, paper towels and cleaning products became harder to find.

 Area residents began to stock up in preparation for staying home.

 Area retailers such as H-E-B, Walmart and Sam’s Club began imposing purchasing restrictions in an effort to keep shelves stocked longer.

 Area residents also found it harder to eat at restaurants.